-B. Installment Sale Agreement ("ISA"):
+C. Installment Sale Agreement ("ISA"):

 The Agency is authorized by the laws of the State of California, including Section 55-13 of the Alameda County Flood Control and Water Conservation District ("District Act"), to acquire certain improvements ("the project") to the Agency's water system (the "Enterprise") and to finance the construction of such facilities through the entering into installment sale agreements.
-An installment sale agreement can be a vehicle for public borrowing in one of two ways:
+An installment sale agreement can be a vehicle for public borrowing in several ways including the following:

-I. Joint Exercise of Powers Authority Revenue Bonds
+i.
+Joint Exercise of Powers Authority Revenue Bonds